arrow_back

 Overview

 Most businesses go through different phases of project development and production cycles.
 Effective maintainance of these projects require systems and processes to manage versions and environments.
-Dialogflow provides tools within the UI for managing multiple versions and loading specific versions to dedicated environments, which allows usage for different purposes (and perhaps by different teams).
-In this lab you'll explore the management of Dialogflow versions and environments.
+Conversational Agents provides tools within the UI for managing multiple versions and loading specific versions to dedicated environments, which allows usage for different purposes (and perhaps by different teams).
+In this lab you'll explore the management of Conversational Agents versions and environments.

-The following are definitions of versions and environments with respect to Dialogflow.
+The following are definitions of versions and environments with respect to Conversational Agents.

 • Versions: at the end of the development cycle, it's customary to freeze your virtual agent so it can go through a QA cycle and presumably to production later.
 Each time you freeze your agent, you'll create a version of it, complete with version number and description.